by Dr. Alan Jacobson | Dec 3, 2025 | Types of Therapy

 by Dr. Alan Jacobson | Nov 22, 2025 | Types of Therapy

-Unlike supportive or insight-only therapies, Short-Term Dynamic Psychotherapy (STDP) works to mobilize deep emotional change by uncovering unconscious patterns, bringing them into the present moment, and helping clients fully experience and integrate feelings they...
+Unlike supportive or insight-only therapies, Short-Term Dynamic Psychotherapy (STDP), sometimes called time-limited dynamic psychotherapy, works to mobilize deep emotional change by uncovering unconscious patterns, bringing them into the present moment, and helping...

-Life Review Therapy is a structured therapeutic process that involves guided reflection on one’s life experiences to promote understanding, acceptance, and psychological integration.
-The roots of this approach lie in the work of Dr. Robert Butler, a geriatric...
+Life Review Therapy is a structured therapeutic process that involves guided reflection on one’s experiences to promote understanding, acceptance, and psychological integration.
+The roots of the life review process lie in the work of Dr. Robert Butler, a geriatric...

 by Dr. Alan Jacobson | Nov 9, 2025 | Couples Therapies